Creamy Pumpkin Soup with Parmesan

 Leftover Strategy

-Store in an airtight container in the refrigerator for up to 4 days.
-Reheat gently, adding a splash of stock or water if the soup thickens too much in the fridge.
+Store leftovers in an airtight container for up to 4 days.
+Reheat gently on the stove, adding a splash of water or broth to loosen the texture.

 Make It Yours